gbobr/babys-log/docs/TERMS_OF_USE_EN.md

 ## 17. Governing Law and Disputes

 ### 17.1 Governing Law
-These Terms shall be governed by the laws of [YOUR-JURISDICTION], without regard to conflict of law principles.
+These Terms shall be governed by the laws of Argentina, without regard to conflict of law principles.

 ### 17.2 Dispute Resolution
-Any disputes arising from these Terms or your use of the Service should first be addressed by contacting us at [YOUR-EMAIL@example.com].
-If we cannot resolve the dispute informally, you agree to submit to the jurisdiction of the courts in [YOUR-JURISDICTION].
+Any disputes arising from these Terms or your use of the Service should first be addressed by contacting us at german@germanbobr.com.ar.
+If we cannot resolve the dispute informally, you agree to submit to the jurisdiction of the courts in Argentina.

 ## 18. Severability